Cook Islands RealSwim Adventure; guaranteed warm waters, sandy beaches and a relaxed Island style atmosphere.

 Cook Islands RealSwim Adventure

 Overview: We meet on the Sunday afternoon covering the safety brief and swim procedures for the week before dipping our toes in the lagoon.
-Monday and Tuesday mornings swim are in Rarotonga.
-Tuesday afternoon we fly to Aitutaki where we are based for the rest of the week.
+Monday morning we swim in Rarotonga, and then we fly to Aitutaki Monday afternoon, where we are based for the rest of the week.

 Travel: Flights and accommodation and most meals are not included in the Cook Islands RealSwim Adventure.
 We provide swim guides, charter boats, and on board refreshments as part of the basic package as well as lunch on Wednesday, Friday and a Friday dinner.

-The key flight to book is the Rarotonga – Aitutaki on the Tuesday afternoon, the 3.30pm flight is the best or anyone after that time.
+The key flight to book is the Rarotonga – Aitutaki on the Monday afternoon, the 3.30pm flight is the best, or any one after that time.

 For those people coming from the USA or Canada, provided you purchase your Air New Zealand flights into New Zealand, Australia or the South Pacific in the USA or Canada, you are eligible for the Air New Zealand Explorer Pass.
 This pass is a wonderful way of getting around the South Pacific.

-Starts with an exciting swim around the Motu’s (Islands), and a catered beach lunch on a remote ‘Motu’ (Island).
-The afternoon you swim off the beach on the amazing white sands.
-The evening meals on our RealSwim are ‘pay as you go’ and gives you the chance to choose.
+Day Three the #RealSwimming begins!
+A stunning morning swim around the Motu’s (Islands), followed by a catered beach lunch on a remote Motu…next level deliciousness of local food and fruits!
+After some sun bathing, a cheeky nap or an easy wander, we head off for another beautiful swim.
+The evening meals on our RealSwim trips are ‘pay as you go’ which provides you the opportunity to choose.
 The guides will organise a meal each evening and those want to attend are most welcome.

-Another full day out in the water followed by an amazing picnic lunch on One Foot Island and a leisure swim.
+Your final full day out in the water, and you won’t want it to end…morning swim, epic picnic lunch on a Motu, and then the final swim.
 In the evening we are hosted for a fire pit dinner at the local Toa Moana oe vaka club, weather permitting.

 Booking Terms and Conditions

-- A deposit is required to confirm your RealSwim booking.
+- A non refundable deposit is required to confirm your RealSwim booking.